NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

             return E_ATTRNOTEXIST;
         }

-        // get the record at attrCatRecId using RecBuffer::RecBuffer() and RecBuffer::getRecord()
+        // get the record at attrCatRecId using RecBuffer::getRecord()

         if (/* attrCatEntryRecord.attrName == attrName */) {
             rootBlock = // root block value from attrCatEntryRecord